11 Unique Garden Art Ideas That Are Budget Friendly!

 Define a walkway by making an organic looking rail.
 Find a curvy piece of wood, and nail to to the top of two straight pieces of wood that you have staked into the ground.
 It defines a walkway, but keeps things feeling like you are still in the woods, and blends right in with the scenery around you.

 11- Use anything you can figure out how to plant in!

 We used an old bathtub that we took out after remodeling, as a strawberry garden one year.
 You could plant flowers or anything in it though.

-More Garden Articles You Might Be Interested In:
+More Unique Garden Art Ideas You Might Be Interested In: